donde94/donde94/README.md

 # Hello world!
-I am a 31-year old male from Finland, currently studying ICT.
+I am a 31-year old male from Finland, currently studying programming and videogame development.
 I am learning **C#, C++, UE5, Python, MySQL** for now.
 I started ICT studies and now I am practicing to use GitHub.
 Here I will be keeping my DEV-DIARY and will be sharing my projects.